stream009/libadblock/README.md

 Adblock is a rather complicated component in the web browser and naive implementation will incur startup delay and high runtime memory usage.
 I wanted more efficient one for my own use.
-I originally wrote it as building block of [Qupzilla] (https://www.qupzilla.com/)'s additional plugin.
+I originally wrote it as building block of [Qupzilla](https://www.qupzilla.com/)'s additional plugin.
 Eventually I graduate Qupzilla and it become component of my own QtWebEngine base browser.
 Currently it is used as an component of [adblockd](https://gitlab.com/stream9/adblockd).